manweile/BTFMI/README.md

 (balanced means resistance from ground to either speaker negative output is >1 ohm)
 The output voltage full scale swing (differential) is 750mV.
 The speaker output is capable of driving a speaker with an impedance of at least 8 ohms directly.
-The overall gain of the speaker output is approximately -21 dB to 0 dB in 1.5 dB steps.
+The overall gain of the speaker output is approximately 0 db to -21 dB in 1.5 dB steps.

 The Si4713 has LIN/RIN unbalanced line level analog inputs, which can be fed directly to the pins or via the 3.5 mm jack.
 The Si4713 can take a max of 636 mV on line level inputs (this is default setting).